4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 - para los atributos de las celdas: valores de atributos de las líneas
 - para los atributos líneas: valores de atributos de columnas
-- for column attributes: attribute values of the list box
+- para los atributos de la columna: valores de los atributos del list box

 This way, if you want an object to inherit the attribute value from a higher level, you can use pass the `lk inherited` constant (default value) to the definition command or directly in the element of the corresponding style/color array.
 For example, given an array list box containing a standard font style with alternating colors: ![](assets/en/FormObjects/listbox_styles3.png)